Getting started

 Validation Step 2

-Confirm ANDs operators in SPDX expressions are not poorly registered ORs.
-In some situations multiple licences are just expressed as a list, which is automatically converted as a cumulative expression (“A AND B”), while the reality of the licencing is actually alternative (“A OR B”), causing often false alarms.
+In some situations multiple licenses are just expressed as a list, which is automatically converted as a cumulative expression (“A AND B”), while the reality of the licensing is actually alternative (“A OR B”), often causing false alarms.

 Validation Step 3